foobar167/articles/Machine_Learning/free_scopus_paper_how_to/how_to_publish_scopus_paper_for_free.md

 IJIMAI does not ask for articles processing (APC) or submissions charges.
 This journal provides immediate open access to its content.
-The [Focus and Scope](https://www.ijimai.org/journal/focus-and-scope) are the topics of AI, Data Mining, Semantic Web, Interactive Multimedia, etc.
+The [Focus and Scope](https://www.ijimai.org/journal/focus-and-scope) are the topics of
+**AI, Data Mining, Semantic Web, Interactive Multimedia, etc**.
 Submission of manuscripts is possible in the [following formats](https://www.ijimai.org/journal/author-guidelines#1):
 Microsoft Word (doc, docx); OpenOffice (odt); LaTeX.